RichtersFinger/yate/README.md

 ### Game Settings & Actions

+* **Play Sound**
+   The GM has multiple options to play sound from files (those need to be located in the `sound/` directory) or as text-to-speech (TTS) message for all players.
+   * **Play Sound** Issues the singular playback of the selected sound file for all players.
+   * **Play Looping Sound** Issues the repeated playback of the selected sound file for all players (ambient sounds/music).
+   * **Stop Sound** Stop playback of all sounds currently playing for players.
+   * **Queue TTS** Send a TTS message to all players.
+   * **Volume** Use the slider input to adjust playback volume of sounds and the TTS system.
+For players this slider is available only if the key `a` is pressed while opening the context menu.
+   * **Select TTS Voice** Select your preferred TTS voice/language from a list of available voices.
+For players this slider is available only if the key `a` is pressed while opening the context menu.

 * **Game Options**
    In this submenu it is possible to add arbitrary (previously implemented) modifyers to the game.
 An example is the option to have `Cards` in a certain deck be dragged to the top layer of the deck on the initiation of a `Card`-drag (this is recommended for most basic card games).
 Suppose you want to play a game of cards where the `Card` that has been moved last should be raised to the top of the entire deck.
 For a deck ID of 2 a game option `d2dragtotop` has to be added to the game.
 For the implementation of a custom rule `<keyword>` you can simply use the condition
    ```